Perth is the sunniest capital city in the world.

 We have our very own celebration day.WA Day takes place on the first Monday of June each year, and is a day to celebrate all Western Australians.
 A long weekend lunch at Elizabeth Quay, a trip out to the Swan Valley wine region, or a weekend getaway to Rottnest Island are great ways to celebrate WA and experience our beautiful state.

-There is even a free two-day WA Day Festival over the long weekend, with a concert featuring some of our best, internationally acclaimed West Aussie bands.
+There is even a free WA Day Festival on over at Burswood Park with a concert featuring some of our best, internationally acclaimed West Aussie bands.
 Whichever way you choose to spend your WA Day, you can be certain you’ll feel lucky to call this great state home.